TinyPedal/TinyPedal/docs/customization.md

 `PB` column is personal best lap time.
 This value can be reset via right-click menu.

-`Qual` column is personal best lap time from qualifying session only.
+`Qualifying` column is personal best lap time from qualifying session only.
 This value can be reset via right-click menu.

 `Race` column is personal best lap time from race session only.
 This value can be reset via right-click menu.